by BrianEnigma, published

 Just print and go.
 They are sized and positioned properly for The Replicator.
 If you have a smaller build surface, you may have to rotate diagonally or edit the OpenSCAD sources to shorten the overall length.

-Irrigation Stakes by BrianEnigma is licensed under the Attribution - Non-Commercial - Share Alike license.
+Irrigation Stakes by BrianEnigma is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.